moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/daily-reports-template.md

 note: weekly total must be 40.
 Use PTO to make up the difference if your total hours is less than 40 by Friday.
 PTO: 34 days/year === 8.5 days/quarter === 68 hours/quarter (8.5 * 8hr)

-DM: todoDM: Moise, I'll go over these with you Monday.(great!)
+DM: todoDM: Moise, I'll go over these with you Monday.(great!)???

 # daily report [total hours today]hr